alluly/siteviewr/README.md

 Instead of loading all the resources again each time the resources should be cached.
 Only new resources should be changed.

 Instead of reloading the webview each time a resource is added the webview should load at the end when all resources have been added.

+Instead of having the user create a new folder called siteviewr, a folder called siteviewr should automatically be created once the user links his/her account with this.

 ###Other Info